Banned or restricted chemicals in Australia

 The Montreal Protocol sets targets under the convention’s framework.
 Together, the convention and protocol seek to phase out ozone depleting substances (ODSs).

-The Department of the Environment and Energy implements the convention and protocol in Australia by providing controls for the manufacture, import, export and major end-uses of all ODSs and synthetic greenhouse gases (SGGs).
+The Department of Agriculture, Water and the Environment implements the convention and protocol in Australia by providing controls for the manufacture, import, export and major end-uses of all ODSs and synthetic greenhouse gases (SGGs).
 State and territory governments regulate the supply, sale and use of ozone depleting substances.

 Stockholm Convention - persistent organic pollutants (POPs)